 Skip to navigation

-As the CAD to CAM process have been developing, more and more files were added to the "Gerber File Set".
+As the CAD to CAM process developed, more and more files were added to the "Gerber File Set".
 Management of the file collection was/is a manual job.
-To this day, there is no fully adopted common file collection schema.
+To this day, there is no fully adopted standard file collection schema.

-Nature of the 3D Viewer does not allow for ignoring of the purpose of each file.
-Just like in the PCB factory, files have to be ordered in stackup, drill files assigned to specific layer spans, etc. This task can be performed automatically, by using file names and a set of editable rules.
-The picture below shows a modified File Explorer window, in action:
+The nature of the 3D Viewer does not allow for ignoring the purpose of each file.
+Like in the PCB factory, files have to be ordered in stackup, drill files assigned to specific layer spans, etc. This task can be performed automatically by using file names and a set of editable rules.
+The picture below shows a modified File Explorer window in action:

 In any case, the stackup needs additional adjustments.
-Files might be freely shifted between fields (stackup, drills, ...) or reordered by the drag-and-drop action.
+For example, files might be freely shifted between fields (stackup, drills, ...) or reordered by the drag-and-drop action.

-Right-Click on each column and line allows for adjusting parameters, like layer thickness, file function (e.g. copper or silkscreen) or drill layer span.
+Right-Click on each column and line allows adjusting parameters, like layer thickness, file function (e.g. copper or silkscreen), or drill layer span.

 Please save the arranged stackup / job.
 This will speed up loading the board next time.

-We are using a GPU (Graphic Processing Unit) via Direct3D, to display the image.
-Drawn/painted layer contains many overlapped objects.
-Often a part of the PCB plane is cleared, and some other elements are drawn in the resulting hole, like a track in a plane.
-All this higher level construct must be converted to optimal positive mesh.
+We are using a GPU (Graphics Processing Unit) via Direct3D to display the image.
+The drawn/painted layer contains a lot of overlapped objects.
+Another example is a track in a plane.
+First, a part of the plane is cleared, and other elements are drawn in the resulting hole.
+All this higher-level construct must be converted to optimal positive mesh.
 The result is that even a complicated PCB can be displayed by moderate GPU, usually at 60fps.

-Drawback of the flattening and triangulation is the time it takes, before passing the mesh to the GPU.
+A drawback of the flattening stage and triangulation is the time it takes before passing the mesh to the GPU.

-The rendering speed allows to animate the displayed components, creating unique impressions of rotation, movement, spreading and stripping layers of the PCB.
+The rendering speed allows animating the displayed components, creating unique impressions of rotation, movement, spreading, and stripping layers of the PCB.

 The approach lets you keep the frame of reference - it is clear where you are, what had happened to create a particular view.